From Jacobin magazine, a new audio documentary about struggles

 from the perspective of the working class.

-Our first season, The Point, traces a social history of Boston from
+Our first season, The Point, takes place in Boston and follows tenants

 We investigate these events from the lens of one community:

-Columbia Point, the largest public housing project in New England.
+Columbia Point, once the largest project in New England.

 Built on an isolated landfill site next to the Boston city dump,